Apprenticeship in Botanical Horticulture

 Apprentices receive a unique training log, specific to the section they are working in, which records training undertaken.
 Team leaders or trainers are responsible for the basic on-the-job training which is reviewed every three months.

-Apprentices are required to produce a practical work journal to record personal learning on a daily basis.
+Apprentices are required to produce a weekly practical work journal to record personal learning on a daily basis.
 These work journals are evidence of development and learning and will be presented to the Studentship Review board, prior to graduation.
+Apprentices also complete a weekly plant profile on a species they are working with to build plant knowledge.

 Plant profiles and monthly identification tests

 Apprentices are required to learn an average of 120 plants per year.
 These will be presented as ten plants a month by an ident coordinator.
-Apprentices will complete plant profiles for these plants and be assessed with a plant identification test.
+Apprentices will study these plants and be assessed with a plant identification test.
 These tests will incorporate previous months plants leading to an overall test at the end of each year.

 - undertake all standard training requirements